ilipan15/Covid_19_vs_UK_Companies/README.md

 ### Project Description

 In this project there are visualizations that aim to show the impact of the Covid-19 pandemic on UK business foundation patterns.
+One of them is static, with the aid of seaborn and the other two are interactive with the usage of plotly.

 ### Dataset